snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_model_docs.md

 {% docs table_pivot_base %}
 This helper table serves as a base to calculate percent_progress based fields as well as the play_time metrics (by calculating the weight attributed to a percent progress being reached).
 {% enddocs %}

+{% docs table_media_ad_views_this_run %}

+This derived table aggregates information about ad views.
+Each ad view (a user viewing a single ad within a media playback) is represented using one row.
+The ad views aggregate information about the percentage progress of the ad viewed, whether it was skipped, clicked or completed.
+They also contain meta information about the played ads.

+{% enddocs %}

+{% docs table_media_ads %}
+This derived table aggregates information about ads.
+Each row represents one ad played within a certain media on a certain platform.
+Stats about the number of ad clicks, progress reached and more are calculated as total values but also as counts of unique users (identified using `domain_userid`).
+{% enddocs %}